EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

    - Test explorer (run tests with one click).
    - IntelliSense (autocomplete and hints as you type).
    - Why VS Code?
 Free, powerful, works the same on Mac/Windows/Linux, and has extensions for everything.
+   - When to reach for it: daily editing, debugging, and test runs with visual feedback.

 6. **FastAPI** – Modern web framework (coming in Meeting 3).
    - Build REST APIs with automatic validation and documentation.